Chad

 Crisis Alert

-Since April 2023, more than 414,000 refugees have crossed into Chad from Sudan.
+Since April 2023, nearly 500,000 refugees have crossed into Chad from Sudan.
 HIAS is maintaining a robust presence in the 10+ emergency camps established for refugees and is providing essential services to thousands of displaced people.

 Crisis Alert

-Since April 2023, more than 414,000 refugees have crossed into Chad from Sudan.
+Since April 2023, nearly 500,000 refugees have crossed into Chad from Sudan.
 HIAS is maintaining a robust presence in the 10+ emergency camps established for refugees and is providing essential services to thousands of displaced people.

 Violence, political instability, and climate change in Sudan, Niger, South Sudan, Nigeria, Cameroon, and the Central African Republic continues to drive people across the border into Chad, compounding the protracted crises in the east, the south, and the Lake regions of the country.